-Name 2013 Oil States Job Title 2014 SpinCo Job Title Bradley J. Dodson Executive Vice President, Accommodations President and Chief Executive Officer Frank C. Steininger1 Senior Vice President, Chief Financial Officer and Treasurer Ron R. Green Senior Vice President, Accommodations and Senior Vice President, North America President2 Peter L. McCann Managing Director of The MAC3 Senior Vice President, Australia
+Name 2013 Oil States Job Title 2014 Civeo Job Title Bradley J. Dodson Executive Vice President, Accommodations President and Chief Executive Officer Frank C. Steininger 1 N/A Senior Vice President, Chief Financial Officer and Treasurer Ron R. Green Senior Vice President, Accommodations and President 2 Senior Vice President, North America Peter L. McCann Managing Director of The MAC 3 Senior Vice President, Australia

-Information with respect to only four individuals has been presented in this Compensation Discussion and Analysis because these four individuals are the only persons which we have currently identified as likely to be executive officers of SpinCo.
+Information with respect to only four individuals has been presented in this Compensation Discussion and Analysis because these four individuals are the only persons whom we have currently identified as likely to be executive officers of Civeo.